dealmirror29-del/fineproof-uk/README.md

 - The `docker/worker.Dockerfile` builds a minimal image that runs `node tools/worker.js` and connects to Redis.
 - To enable Grok integration in the worker container, set `GROK_API_KEY` and `GROK_API_URL` in your environment or a `.env` used by Docker Compose.

+Persistent results & webhooks
+- Worker saves job results in Redis under `scan:result:<jobId>` for 24 hours (configurable via `RESULT_TTL_SECONDS`).
+- When enqueueing a job, you can pass `callbackUrl` in the POST body.
+The worker will POST `{ jobId, result }` to that URL when the job completes.

 ### Generate Favicons
 ```bash